GSA/idmanagement.gov/_implement/whfb.md

 ## Windows fingerprint biometric setup

 Increasingly, device vendors are adding built-in fingerprint sensors to keyboards.
-Sample keyboard layouts with built-in fingerprint sensors can be found [here](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/windows-hello-fingerprint-authentication#sample-keyboard-layouts){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}{:aria-label="Sample keyboard layouts with built-in fingerprint sensors can be found here"}.
+View the [sample keyboard layouts with built-in fingerprint sensors.](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/windows-hello-fingerprint-authentication#sample-keyboard-layouts){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}{:aria-label="Sample keyboard layouts with built-in fingerprint sensors"}.
 If a device does not have a built-in fingerprint sensor, a USB fingerprint sensor can be used with Windows Hello for Business.

 Fingerprint setup can occur during Windows Hello enrollment or afterward by visiting **Settings \> Accounts \> Sign-in options \> Fingerprint recognition**.
 Multiple fingerprints can be registered with Windows Hello.